 Ease of Transport

-Most of our information on durability is deduced from the team's long and thorough understanding of materials and construction techniques.
-Since we do not test to failure, we cannot actually fully assess durability.
-However, we are confident in our assessments based on deduction and abundant real-world use.
+Most of our information on durability is obtained from our team's historical use of many of these products, and is deduced from our thorough understanding of materials and construction techniques.
+Since we do not test these bags to total failure, we cannot fully assess their durability, be we are confident in our assessments.
+Most manufacturers are transparent with their materials information, so we can comfortably make our evaluations by combining this information with our abundant real-world experience.

 We weighed each product on a calibrated hanging scale to get accurate measurements and to compare to manufacturer claims.
 We bought and tested most of our duffels within the same 90-liter to 100-liter size range to help get a more accurate weight comparison, but we also take a bag's size and intended use into account with our scoring.